Wiki · Concept · Last reviewed June 23, 2026

 Slop is an economic pattern before it is an aesthetic one.
 Generative AI lowers the cost of producing plausible content.
 Platforms reward volume, recency, watch time, clicks, impressions, subscriptions, affiliate conversions, and ad inventory.
 A small fraction of successful slop can make a large automated operation worthwhile.

-Search engines and social platforms also create demand for machine-readable filler.
-If visibility depends on constant posting, keyword coverage, thumbnails, reactions, and fresh pages, automation becomes an obvious production strategy.
+Search engines, social platforms, marketplaces, and answer engines also create demand for machine-readable filler.
+If visibility depends on constant posting, keyword coverage, thumbnails, reactions, fresh pages, source-shaped pages, and quick handoffs, automation becomes an obvious production strategy.

 Risk Pattern